Gizra/Gizra-Way-Book/views.md

 ![](images/views/author_field.png)

-The reason is that the `Author name` field doesn't exist in the main content table we were choose, so we need to bring it from another table.
+The reason is that the `Author name` field doesn't exist in the content table we selected when we first start to define the View.
+So we need to bring it from another table, in this case, the user table.
+The _Relationship_ section is there for that purpose.
+If we say it in the SQL language, it means that table A (in this case `content`) will join with table B (in this case `user`) in order to get data related from both tables.

+Click on the `Add` button in the _Relationship_ section and choose the `Content: Author`.

+Now if we go and add a new field under the _Field_ section, we can find `User: Name` field.
+Look at the View preview, and you will see it displayed.